Incorporating spatial datasets into paleontology: Effects on estimates of diversity, origination, & extinction

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Wall, Patrick Daniel, "Incorporating spatial datasets into paleontology: Effects on estimates of diversity, origination, & extinction" (2009).
-Earth Sciences - Dissertations.
+Earth & Environmental Sciences - Dissertations.
 1.